NFL faces criticism over domestic abuse handling despite social campaigns

 Why this matters

-League handling of player misconduct cases affects workplace standards and public confidence in professional sports organizations.
+League handling of player misconduct affects public trust in professional sports and workplace standards for violence prevention.

 Quick take